phwitservices/RundeckLogfileCleanup/README.md

 The other settings should be OK for most installs.

 If the job keeps timing out try setting a smaller PAGE_SIZE which will query jobs in smaller batches.
 The first time you run this script it will probably take a while, if you run it regularly after that then the number of deletions should be lower and the script will therefore execute more quickly.
+If the delete operation keeps timing out try setting the MAX_DELETE to a lower value.

 The script is tested and working on v2.4.0-1 "americano indigo briefcase" and 2.6.6 "cafe bonbon fuchsia phone".
 Remember to configure the api version corresponding to your Rundeck version.